Note: this article is also available as a podcast.

 Let me give an example.
 A fairly trivial one, as this incident only lasted two minutes, but it is prototypical and a great illustration of this process.

 Some women may consider this too much work, they don’t want to do it, or else they would never consider surrendering, that this would make them feel weak or of less value than their men, and that from there the men will take advantage of them.
 And to these women I will say: find another partner.
 Stop torturing him, and stop torturing yourself.
 If you are not willing to do the work of relationship, then do the next kindest thing: cut him loose.
 Let him find another woman that he might be more responsive to, and trigger her less than he triggers you.
 And same for you, do you really want to continue putting yourself through this?
-This can become a terrible problem, ending the relationship when it’s time, because women tend to be over-accommodating, and may give up their power too easily (i.e. they will “surrender” as per the above, but its a non-authentic surrender and hence damaging to both).
-You may feel used, cheated, angry and bitter.
-This is a whole other topic (when you have to end it) which I don’t have time to get into here.
-Just accept, however, that if you want to have love in your life, you will need to learn empathy, you will need to learn humility, and you will need to learn surrender.
+If you want to have love in your life, you will need to learn empathy, you will need to learn humility, and you will need to learn surrender.
 These are the three great skills of loving, for a person of any polarity (and I will be describing the masculine side of this shortly).
 If you want to be loved, you have to begin by acting lovingly.
-Towards everyone, even, and especially, to the idiots and the assholes of the world, such as your partner may occasionally be.
-So start with the man directly in front of you, and play the game as long as you can or as long as its useful.
+Towards everyone, even the idiots and the assholes of the world, such as your partner may occasionally be.
+So start with the man directly in front of you, and play the game as long as you can, or as long as it’s useful to you.